Lovepreet44/Analyzing-Insights-for-Environmental-Monitoring-Using-Python-MySQL/README.md

 * Task 3 : Checking for Null values: The function null_values_check() checks for null values in each column of the DataFrame.
 The function returns a Series that contains the count of null values in each column.

 * Task 4 : Removing duplicates: The function remove_duplicates() removes any duplicate rows from the DataFrame.
 It operates on the data frame obtained after renaming the columns.
 The function returns the DataFrame without any duplicate rows.

+* Task 5 : Handle Missing Values: The function handle_missing_values() removes any rows containing missing values (null values) from the DataFrame.
+The DataFrame obtained from the previous task is used as input.
+The function returns the DataFrame without any missing values.

+* Task 6 : Data Type Conversion: The function convert_data_types() converts the data types of selected columns in the DataFrame to their appropriate types.
+It uses the to_datetime() method to convert the "timestamp" column to datetime type, and the astype() method to convert the "humidity," "light," "motion," and "temperature" columns to float and boolean types.
+The DataFrame obtained after handling missing values is used as input.
+The function returns the DataFrame with the converted data types.

+* Task 7 : Exporting The Cleaned Dataset: The function export_the_dataset() exports the cleaned DataFrame to a new CSV file named 'cleaned_environment.csv'.
+It uses the to_csv() method of pandas DataFrame to write the data to the CSV file.
+The DataFrame obtained from the previous task is used as input and return the cleaned dataframe 'df'.

+* Task 8 : Generate Tables Using The Cleaned Dataset</br>
+  Download the cleaned dataset by clicking on the 'cleaned_environment.csv' from File explorer</br>

+Utilize the MySQL database information provided in "Database info" to login manually and import the cleaned dataset and create the table name 'cleaned_environment' that should contains the below columns.</br>

+timestamp</br>
+device_id</br>
+carbon_monoxide</br>
+humidity</br>
+light</br>
+liquefied_petroleum_gas</br>